nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	autogen.input
 	config_host.mk

-	VERY IMPORTANT==> Replace a downloaded cygwin64/home/lo/master/autogen.input with this github's autogen.input Do this replacement via cygwin64.
+	VERY IMPORTANT==> Replace a downloaded cygwin64/home/lo/master/autogen.input with this github's autogen.input.

+	Do this replacement via cygwin64.
 If you copy, past via Microsoft Explore, cygwin64 might find that file corrupted....
 You will then need to find a dos2unix.exe utility....
 	I added that utility to this github... if you use it, you will have to copy to c:\cygwin64\bin  and just to be thorough at cygwin64 prompt >chmod +x dos2unix

 =========